RSHE and PSHE for Primary Schools

 4. Lessons are then re-checked to ensure they are still fully compliant with the National Curriculum

-Q) Is Relationship, Sex & Health Education really that important – shouldn’t children just concentrate on English and maths?
+Q) Is Relationships, Sex and Health Education really that important - shouldn't children just concentrate on English and maths?

 A) There's no question that English and maths are critical building blocks.